Ros Conkie Marketing

 In my next blog I explain the later stages in a typical buyer journey and showing you how you can implement excellent marketing in your business.

-We cover this whole process as part of creating a wider marketing strategy for your business in my Engineer Your Marketing Machine course.
+We cover this whole process as part of creating a wider marketing strategy for your business in the Marketing Machine Programme.
 If you'd like to hear more about this course, or if you need specific help implementing marketing excellence in your business, get in touch.
-I'd love to hear about your business challenges and see how I can help.
+We'd love to hear about your business challenges and see how we can help.

 Comments